 This post shows how to use a Schwinn IC4 Spin Bike to get a DIY Peloton workout.
 Includes supplies needed, how to get cadence and resistance measurements, and what apps are needed.

-Let’s pick up where we left off Tuesday!
+Let's pick up where we left off in the last post!

 How to Start a DIY Peloton Workout